Zeex/samp-plugin-crashdetect/README.md

   Examples:

   * `trace_filter Player` - output functions whose name contains `Player`
   * `trace_filter playerid=0` - show functions whose `playerid` parameter is 0

 * `crashdetect_log <filename>`

   Use a custom log file for output.

   By default all diagnostic information is printed to the server log.
 This option lets you redirect output to a separate file.

 Debug info
 ----------

-To get as much useful information as possible in crash and runtime error reports during debugging [compile your script(s) with debug info][debug-info].
+For best debugging experience, make sure you
+[compile your script with debug info enabled][debug-info].
+Doing this will let you see more information in stack traces such as function names, prameter names and values, source file names and line numbers.

 License
 -------

 Licensed under the 2-clause BSD license.
-See the LICENSE.txt file.
+See [LICENSE.txt](LICENSE.txt).

 [github]: https://github.com/Zeex/samp-plugin-crashdetect
 [version]: http://badge.fury.io/gh/Zeex%2Fsamp-plugin-crashdetect